 The people who call Martins Ferry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Martins Ferry residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Martins Ferry include Irish, English, Italian, and Polish.
+Important ancestries of people in Martins Ferry include Irish, Italian, English, and Polish.

 The most common language spoken in Martins Ferry is English.
 Other important languages spoken here include Spanish and Italian.